bjpcjp/raindrop_and_book_notes/math/ADFM/ADFM-17-model-free-methods.tocs_v2.md

-- Model-Free Methods
+- **17 Model-Free Methods**
-  - Incremental Estimation of the Mean
+  - **17.1 Incremental Estimation of the Mean**
-    Many model-free methods incrementally estimate the mean from sequential samples using learning rates α(m).
-The update rule adjusts the estimate proportionally to the difference between the new sample and the previous estimate, allowing convergence if α(m) satisfies appropriate summability conditions.
-For further reading, see the foundational text [Reinforcement Learning: An Introduction](https://web.stanford.edu/class/psych209/Readings/SuttonBartoIPRLBook2ndEd.pdf) by Sutton and Barto.
+    - Many model-free methods incrementally estimate action value functions from samples.
+    - Incremental mean estimation applies a learning rate function for updates to ensure convergence.
+    - Constant learning rates cause exponential decay of older samples' influence.
+    - The update rule relates to stochastic gradient descent and defines the temporal difference error.
+    - For further depth, see Sutton and Barto's [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html).
+  - **17.2 Q-Learning**
+    - Q-Learning incrementally updates the action value function using the Bellman equation.
+    - The update uses observed rewards and next state-action values without requiring known transition models.
+    - An exploration strategy like ε-greedy is necessary to guarantee convergence.
+    - The Q-learning update is an off-policy method estimating the optimal policy value.
+    - The original Q-learning algorithm is described by Watkins (1989).
-  - Q-Learning
+  - **17.3 Sarsa**
-    Q-learning incrementally estimates the action value function by applying the Bellman equation in an off-policy manner, updating the Q-values using observed rewards and the maximum predicted future reward.
-It requires exploration strategies such as ε-greedy to ensure adequate state-action space coverage.
-For extensive theory and applications, see the original dissertation [Learning from Delayed Rewards](http://www2.informatik.uni-freiburg.de/~chris/watkins-thesis.pdf) by Watkins.
+    - Sarsa updates action values using the actual next action taken, unlike Q-learning's maximization.
+    - It is an on-policy method directly estimating the value of the exploration policy.
-  - Sarsa
+    - Sarsa often converges slower than Q-learning depending on the problem.
-    Sarsa is an on-policy reinforcement learning algorithm that updates the action value function using the actual next action from the policy rather than maximizing over all possible next actions.
-It converges to optimal policies given appropriate exploration but can differ in convergence speed compared to Q-learning.
-The concept is detailed in Rumery and Niranjan’s technical report [On-Line Q-Learning Using Connectionist Systems](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-166.pdf).
+    - Implementation maintains the last experience tuple for updates.
+    - For foundational details, see Rummery and Niranjan (1994).
-  - Eligibility Traces
+  - **17.4 Eligibility Traces**
-    Eligibility traces propagate reward information backwards through recently visited states and actions using exponentially decaying credit (parameter λ).
-This mechanism speeds up learning, especially with sparse rewards, by updating multiple prior state-action pairs rather than only the immediate predecessor.
-Care is needed when combining with off-policy methods due to potential instability.
-For foundational insights, consult Sutton’s paper [Learning to Predict by the Methods of Temporal Differences](https://webdocs.cs.ualberta.ca/~sutton/papers/sutton-88-with-erratum.pdf).
+    - Eligibility traces propagate reward information backward to prior states and actions.
+    - They accelerate learning, especially in environments with sparse rewards.
+    - Trace decay parameter λ controls the exponential decay of credit assignment.
+    - Sarsa(λ) maintains a trace of visits and applies updates weighted by visit counts.
+    - Off-policy methods like Q-learning require special care when using eligibility traces due to stability issues.
-  - Reward Shaping
+  - **17.5 Reward Shaping**
-    Reward shaping modifies the reward function during training by adding a potential-based function F(s,a,s′) = γβ(s′) − β(s), ensuring the optimal policy remains invariant.
-This technique uses domain knowledge to guide learning when original rewards are sparse or insufficient.
-The policy invariance theory is elaborated by Ng, Harada, and Russell in [Policy Invariance Under Reward Transformations](http://ai.berkeley.edu/Papers/shaping_icml99.pdf).
+    - Reward shaping augments sparse reward functions with domain knowledge to speed learning.
+    - Shaped rewards must satisfy \(F(s,a,s') = \gamma \beta(s') - \beta(s)\) to preserve optimal policies.
+    - Shaping can involve penalties or bonuses based on distance or intermediate behaviors.
+    - Correct reward shaping maintains policy invariance.
+    - For theory and applications, see Ng, Harada, and Russell (1999).
-  - Action Value Function Approximation
+  - **17.6 Action Value Function Approximation**
-    Model-free methods can leverage parametric, differentiable approximations of the action value function, such as linear models or neural networks, to handle large or continuous spaces.
-Gradient descent minimizes the difference between the approximate and optimal action values using sample-based updates.
-For deep reinforcement learning applications, see the book [Foundations of Deep Reinforcement Learning](https://www.pearson.com/us/higher-education/program/Graesser-Foundations-of-Deep-Reinforcement-Learning/PGM334651.html).
+    - Parametric function approximation generalizes value functions to large or continuous spaces.
+    - Gradient descent minimizes the loss between approximated and optimal action values.
+    - The update rule uses sample-based estimates since the optimal policy is unknown.
+    - Differentiable approximators include linear models and neural networks.
+    - Deep reinforcement learning literature offers practical implementation insights, e.g., Graesser and Keng (2020).
-  - Experience Replay
+  - **17.7 Experience Replay**
-    Experience replay stores past experience tuples in a buffer, sampling them randomly during training to mitigate catastrophic forgetting and reduce correlation in sequential data samples.
-This improves data efficiency and stabilizes learning when applying function approximation.
-The method was popularized by Mnih et al. in the seminal work [Playing Atari with Deep Reinforcement Learning](https://arxiv.org/abs/1312.5602).
+    - Experience replay stores past experience tuples to prevent catastrophic forgetting.
+    - Random sampling from replay memory reduces correlation between training samples.
+    - Replay enables multiple uses of experience tuples, improving data efficiency and stability.
+    - Experience replay adapts gradient updates to use batches from stored experiences.
+    - Introduced and applied in deep RL by Mnih et al. (2013); extensions include prioritized replay (Schaul et al., 2016).
+  - **17.8 Summary**
+    - Model-free methods learn action value functions without explicit models.
+    - Incremental mean estimation underlies many learning updates.
+    - Q-learning and Sarsa differ in on-policy versus off-policy updates and exploration use.
+    - Eligibility traces and reward shaping enable faster or more guided learning.
+    - Function approximation and experience replay address scalability and stability challenges.
+  - **17.9 Exercises**
+    - Exercises cover incremental mean estimation with different learning rates.
+    - Update rules for value functions and complexities of Q-learning and Sarsa are analyzed.
+    - Sarsa(λ) behavior, computational cost, and eligibility trace limits are explored.
+    - Solutions involve step-by-step calculations and complexity assessments.
+    - Exercises reinforce understanding of core model-free concepts and algorithms.